Richard Schechner: Biography

 Richard Schechner received his Bachelor of Arts degree from Cornell University in 1956, a Master's degree from the University of Iowa two years later, and a PhD from Tulane University in 1962.
 He edited The Drama Review, formerly the Tulane Drama Review, from 1962 to 1969; and again from 1986 to the present.

 Schechner went on to become one of the founders of the Performance Studies department of the Tisch School of the Arts, New York University.
-He founded The Performance Group of New York in 1967 and was its artistic director until 1980, when TPG changed its name to The Wooster Group.
-The home of both TPG and TWG is the Performing Garage in New York's SoHo district, a building acquired by Schechner in 1968.
+He founded The Performance Group of New York in 1967 and was its artistic director until 1980, when they changed their name to The Wooster Group.
+The home of both is the Performing Garage in New York's SoHo district, a building acquired by Schechner in 1968.
 That year Schechner signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
-In 1992, Schechner founded East Coast Artists, of which he was the artistic director until 2009.
-He additionally writes for journals worldwide.
+In 1992, Schechner founded East Coast Artists with whom he continues to work.
+He writes books and also articles for journals worldwide.

 In the 1990s, Schechner originated "rasaboxes," a technique of emotional training for performers and others.

+In his seminal 1993 work The Future of Ritual, Schechner explores how human belief, artistic expression, and cultural belonging converge in human societies to express authenticity and foster identity.
+Noting that the term avant-garde no longer serves its original purpose, he goes on to analyze theatre and ritual in guerilla street theatre and ritualized aspects of cultural experimentation in an international context.

 Beginning in 2007, the Richard Schechner Center for Performance Studies at the Shanghai Theatre Academy began publishing the bi-annual TDR/China.